nextflow-io/nextflow/docs/operator.md

 *Returns: queue channel*

-The `join` operator emits the inner product of two channels using a matching key.
+The `join` operator emits the inner product of two source channels using a matching key.

 To be more precise, the operator transforms a sequence of tuples like *(K, V1, V2, ..)* and *(K, W1, W1, ..)* into a sequence of tuples like *(K, V1, V2, .., W1, W2, ..)*.
 It is equivalent to an *inner join* in SQL, or an *outer join* when `remainder` is `true`.